 Provide hands-on technical skills required in workplaces through computer and laboratory-based practices, and a core of related courses such as physics, mathematical applications, and introduction to engineering.
-Students will study the design of products by learning design principles, drafting, problem solving, mechanics of materials, knowledge of manufacturing processes and machine elements design.
-In addition, course works include wide background content in areas such as electricity and electrical motors, science of materials, manufacturing processes, and tool design.
-Design is emphasized utilizing computer drafting and design technology.
-In a capstone course, students are required to work in a team to design and develop a new product or process in response to a sponsor need.
+Students will study troubleshooting of mechanical systems by taking courses in the area of design principles, drafting, problem solving, machining, automotive, and electrical.
 Graduates are prepared for several types of design technologist positions such as product designer, CAD designer, tool designer, research and development technician, or manufacturing technician.
-The math sequence eases the transfer of students to a 4-year institute for completion of a Bachelor of Engineering Technology.
+The math and physics, courses ease the transfer of students to a 4-year institute for completion of a Bachelor of Engineering Technology.

-- Describe the theories and principles of engineering physics in the areas of mechanics, heat, and sound.
+- Describe the theories and principles of physics in the areas of mechanics.

-- Apply standard methods of mathematical analysis including Trigonometry, Intermediate Algebra, and College Algebra.
+- Apply standard methods of mathematical analysis including Trigonometry or Statistics, Intermediate Algebra, and College Algebra.

 - Demonstrate the ability to work in a team environment in order to successfully follow an engineering design process and/or build a prototype.

 - Develop knowledge of career opportunities and demonstrate the technical skills required by industry.